GoogleCloudPlatform/podcast/site/content/post/episode-107-a-year-in-review-with-francesc-campoy-flores-and-greg-wilson.md

 ##### About Francesc Campoy Flores
-[Francesc Campoy Flores](https://www.twitter.com/francesc) is the VP of Developer Relations at [source{d}](https://sourced.tech), He's also a Gopher, Catalan, lgbtqia advocate, previous Google employee (and Podcast host),and creator of the [Just For Func](https://www.youtube.com/c/justforfunc/) Youtube series!
+[Francesc Campoy Flores](https://www.twitter.com/francesc) is the VP of Developer Relations at [source{d}](https://sourced.tech), He's also a Gopher, Catalan, LGBTQIA advocate, previous Google employee (and Podcast host), and creator of the [Just For Func](https://www.youtube.com/c/justforfunc/) YouTube series!

 ##### About Greg Wilson

-[Greg Wilson](https://twitter.com/gregsramblings) is the Director of Google Cloud Developer Relations, overseeing developer relations work across both GSuite and Google Cloud Platform.
+[Greg Wilson](https://twitter.com/gregsramblings) is the Director of Google Cloud Developer Relations, overseeing developer relations work across both G Suite and Google Cloud Platform.

 ##### Cool things of the week
 - Jeff Dean’s tak at NIPS on ML for Systems and Systems for ML [sides](http://learningsys.org/nips17/assets/slides/dean-nips17.pdf)